-Figure 7 shows box plots of the coefficients found in the Tooele/Rush Valley data for each hour of the day.
+Figure 7 shows box plots of the coefficients found in the Tooele-Rush Valley data for each hour of the day.
 The diurnal trends are obvious.
-For EOF 1 (Fig 7A), the median coefficients are positive between about 2100 and 0900 LST, and are negative for most of the daytime hours.
-Referring back to Figure 3A, it can be seen that this corresponds to the expected cycle for a thermally driven flow, with increased down-valley winds at night and up-valley winds during the day.
-It is also evident from Figure 7A that variability is much greater during the transition periods.
-Variability is also greater during the day than at night, when the nighttime stability at ground level tends to decouple the surface wind patterns from the effects of synoptic scale features and their associated channeled flow.
+For EOF 1 (Fig. 7a), the median coefficients are positive between about 2100 and 0900 LST and are negative for most of the daytime hours.
+When referring back to Fig. 3a, it can be seen that this pattern corresponds to the expected cycle for a thermally driven flow, with increased down-valley winds at night and up-valley winds during the day.
+It is also evident from Fig. 7a that variability is much greater during the transition periods.
+Variability is also greater during the day than at night, during which time the nighttime stability at ground level tends to decouple the surface wind patterns from the effects of synopticscale features and their associated channeled flow.

-Figure 7B shows the distribution of EOF2 coefficients for the Tooele/Rush Valley cases.
-From about midnight until 1000, the median coefficients are near zero, indicating that the pattern represented by EOF 2 in Figure 3 is quite weak.
-There are then modestly positive values from about 1000 until 1400, indicating the onset of a lake breeze while there is still some drainage from the Rush Valley.
-The medians have moderately large negative values from about 1800 until midnight, reflecting the reverse transition from lake to land breeze.
+Figure 7b shows the distribution of EOF-2 coefficients for the Tooele-Rush Valley cases.
+From about midnight until 1000 LST, the median coefficients are near zero, indicating that the pattern represented by EOF 2 in Fig. 3 is weak.
+There are then modestly positive values from about 1000 until 1400 LST, indicating the onset of a lake breeze while there is still some drainage from the Rush Valley.
+The medians have moderately large negative values from about 1800 LST until midnight, reflecting the reverse transition from lake breeze to land breeze.
 As with EOF 1, the greatest spread of observed values occurs during the convective part of the day.